Understanding the Holy Spirit

 Attributes of the Holy Spirit

-The Holy Spirit is the third Person of the Trinity, and therefore fully God and eternal.
-Jesus promised that once he left this earth, the Father would send the Holy Spirit to teach us, remind us of Jesus’ words, counsel us and help us.
-(John 14:26)
+The Holy Spirit is the third Person of the Holy Trinity, and therefore fully God and eternal.
+Jesus promised that when he left this earth, the Father would send the Holy Spirit into the life of the believer.

 He is a “co-author” in the writing of the Bible: “For prophecy never had its origin in the will of man, but men spoke from God as they were carried along by the Holy Spirit.”
 2 Peter 1:21.